-- For digital access, student will have to create a free online account at https://espacevirtuel.emdl.fr/register and then upgrade to a premium account.
+- For digital access to Nouveau Rond-Point 2, student will have to create a free online account at https://espacevirtuel.emdl.fr/register and then upgrade to a premium account.

 - You will have the option to purchase an annual subscription or a one-semester (6 months) subscription (see additional information on eClass).